azizzakiryarov/recursively-machine/README.md

 # How do I think

-1. I should find all valid links with 200 response
+1. I should find all valid links with 200 response DONE!
-2. I should use multithreading
+2. I should use multithreading DONE!
-3. I need to save all files on my local machine
+3. I need to save all files on my local machine DONE!
 4. Handle all possible errors which are could come out
 5. Test all methods